-By the age of 16 Freddy Adu had been drafted by an MLS side, become the youngest player in his national side, and scored 4 goals in a World Cup.
+By the age of 16 Freddy Adu had been scouted by an MLS side, become the youngest player in his national side, and scored 4 goals in a World Cup.
 But what happened to the USA’s young superstar?

 For those of you unfamiliar with the name, Fredua Koranteng Adu, or ‘Freddy’ is a Ghanaian-born American attacking forward, once tipped to be “the next Pele”.

 Adu was born and raised in Ghana, and lived there until 1997, when at the age of 8 he moved with his Mother to Maryland.
 He was made an American citizen in February of 2003.

 Adu’s love for football began at a very early age, and during his youth in Ghana he was already playing against men three times his own size and getting the better of them.

 This trend continued when he moved to the States, with a local coach taking notice of his talent soon after his arrival and pitting him with players several years older.

 At not much older than 13, Freddy Adu began to make a name for himself whilst attending the IMG Academy – a dedicated sports boarding school.